A college degree is one signal.

 That does not make it a bad path.

-It means the pay, safety, schedule, and long-term plan need to make sense.
+It means the pay, safety, schedule, travel, and long-term plan need to make sense.

 Commercial driving can pay well without a college degree, especially for CDL drivers with experience, specialized endorsements, or demanding routes.